Russia travel guide

 There have been intensive security checks on foreign nationals at the Russian border.
 Some British and dual British-Russian nationals have been:

 Under Russian law, you do not need to release your electronic device for checks unless you are presented with a search warrant.
-However, refusal to release your electronic device may result in a substantial delay of your entry into Russia through continued questioning, and pressure to cooperate, including being threatened with legal action.
+However, if you refuse to release your device, you may face substantial delays entering Russia due to continued questioning and pressure to cooperate, including threats of legal action.

 You should:

-The UK Government is not able to interfere in Russian immigration decisions and cannot assist you during questioning.
+The UK government cannot interfere in Russian immigration decisions and cannot help you during questioning.

 Registering with the authorities